 2. Feeling Unappreciated

-Sometimes the causes of anger may be subtle.
+Sometimes the causes of anger may be subtle like feeling unappreciated.
 In these situations, the question, “Why am I so angry?” may not immediately have an obvious answer.
 You may need to do a little soul searching or a thorough analysis of your situation.

 If you work as a janitor in an establishment where you feel your efforts aren’t appreciated, you may become angry even though you do excellent work.
 You may also feel dissatisfied with your hourly or salary pay.
 Similarly, if you’re a single parent whose children don’t seem to understand or appreciate the sacrifices that you’ve made, you may also feel a little bit angry all the time.